-Taking a deep breath and having sudden, right-sided chest pain creates physical discomfort and anxiety.
+Taking a deep breath and experiencing right-sided chest pain provokes physical discomfort and anxiety.
 Chest pain brought on or worsened by forceful breathing is called pleuritic chest pain.
 This symptom typically originates from an infection, injury or other condition affecting the right lung or chest wall.
 A person's age, health history and accompanying signs and symptoms help doctors determine the most likely causes.

 Lung infections, such as bacterial or viral pneumonia, are a frequent cause of right-sided pleuritic chest pain.
 A tear in the tissue covering the lung is a less common cause of severe breathing-related pain, which often radiates into the shoulder.
 This condition, known as a pneumothorax, typically occurs without warning and most commonly affects smokers.
 Lupus, rheumatoid arthritis and other autoimmune diseases may cause pleuritic chest pain due to inflammation of the lung tissue, although both sides of the chest are often affected.
 Breathing-related pain can also occur due to a tumor affecting the lung.